 What's Our Deal?

-Founded in 2009, Pandemic Theatre is a Toronto-based theatre company mandated to create, develop, and produce work from critical and underrepresented perspectives that engage social and political themes.
+Founded in 2009, Pandemic Theatre is a performing arts collective based out of T’karonto (Toronto).
+Run under the joint leadership of Jivesh Parasram (Artistic Producer) and Tom Arthur Davis (Artistic Director), Pandemic is mandated to create, develop, and produce work from critical and underrepresented perspectives that engage social and political themes.

 We strive to create spaces where political discourse is not only possible, but also encouraged.